Meowlala/BOIStageAPI15/doc.md

     them or darken them.
   - Handy constant: StageAPI.PAUSE_DARK_BG_COLOR, the color of the dark background rendered above the hud normally when paused

+- PRE_LEVELMAP_SPAWN_DOOR(slot, doorData, levelRoom, targetLevelRoom, roomData, levelMap)

+  - When a LevelMap has AutoDoors set, it automatically places doors based on room types
+  - This callback runs before it places a door, allowing you to change it.
+  - doorData is a table {ExitRoom = LevelMapRoomID, ExitSlot = slot}

 ## StageAPI Structures: